 Research Culture Survey

 We want Glasgow to be the place where good researchers want to come (and stay!) to do excellent research.
 We are committed to promoting a positive research culture and have introduced a raft of measures to support this, including training, support staff, research integrity advisors, IT innovations and new policies.
 However, all of this work is meaningless if it does not change what is felt on the ground.
 We introduced this survey as a way of understanding where we are making progress and where there is still work to be done.
-We will run it again in summer 2020 to track progress.

 The survey ran during Summer 2019 and was open to research active staff at the University of Glasgow (including Technical and Specialist roles).
 We received over 1200 responses and 1500 text comments.
 Responses were anonymous and we do not drill down to a level that allows us to identify individuals.
 The results will be used to inform future policy, and its practical implementation, as well as training.